The scaling limit of critical Ising interfaces is CLE(3): Scaling Limits of Ising and FK Interfaces

 \subsection{Conformal Invariance of FK-Ising Interfaces and Cut-Out Domains}

 For the proof of our main theorem, we need the following result, which is closely related to (but independent of) the result of Kemppainen and Smirnov about the scaling limit of the boundary-touching FK loops in smooth domains \cite{kemppainen-smirnov-ii}.
 This result includes in particular the convergence of FK cut-out domains to \emph{continuous cut-out} \emph{domains}, defined as the maximal domains contained inside the scaling limit of FK loops. \begin{prop} Consider the critical FK-Ising loops on a discretization $\left(\Omega_{\delta}\right)_{\delta}$ of a Jordan domain $\Omega$, with wired boundary conditions.
-The FK loops have a conformally invariant scaling limit as the mesh size $\delta\to0$.
-Furthermore the discrete cut-out domains converge to the continuous cut-out domains. \end{prop} \begin{proof} The first part is proven as Proposition \ref{prop:cvallFK} in the Appendix and the second part follows from Remark \ref{rem:fktouches} just after. \end{proof}
+The FK loops have a conformally invariant scaling limit (in law, with respect to $d_\mathcal{X}$) as the mesh size $\delta\to0$.
+This scaling limit is almost surely a non-crossing collection.
+Furthermore the discrete cut-out domains of level one FK loops converge to the cut-out domains of the outermost loops of this scaling limit. \end{prop} \begin{proof} The first part is proven as Proposition \ref{prop:cvallFK} in the Appendix and the second part follows from Remark \ref{rem:fktouches} just after. \end{proof}